robotpony/w42/content/blog/2025/the-comfort-of-home-bases-for-creative-work.md

 ## The neuroscience of just right

-Research from the University of Exeter reveals why this feeling matters so much: employees who have control over the design and layout of their workspace are not only happier and healthier -- they're also up to 32 percent more productive.
+Research from the University of Exeter[^1] reveals why this feeling matters so much: employees who have control over the design and layout of their workspace are not only happier and healthier -- they're also up to 32 percent more productive.
 But the implications go deeper than productivity metrics.

 When we work in familiar, well-organized environments, we're not just more efficient.
 We're cognitively lighter.
-Environmental psychology in the workplace focuses on understanding how physical space and design elements affect the mental states and behaviors of employees.
-The design of a workspace can influence factors such as mood, stress levels, creativity, and collaborative dynamics, ultimately impacting productivity and job satisfaction.
+Environmental psychology in the workplace[^4] focuses on understanding how physical space[^5] and design elements affect the mental states and behaviours of employees.
+The design of a workspace[^6] can influence factors such as mood, stress levels, creativity, and collaborative dynamics, ultimately impacting productivity and job satisfaction.

-The concept of cognitive load explains why.
+The concept of cognitive load[^3] explains why.
 Our brains have limited processing power, and every unfamiliar interface, every misplaced tool, every moment spent thinking "where did they put that feature?" is mental energy stolen from the actual work.
 In familiar environments, this overhead drops to nearly zero.
 Muscle memory takes over.
 Tools become extensions of thought rather than obstacles to it.

 Reducing setup time can increase developer productivity, especially in cases where learning to use the IDE is faster than manually integrating and learning all of the individual tools.
 It's not laziness.
 It's optimization.